khiner/ImGuiVulkanHppImage/README.md

   ```
 - Download and install the latest SDK from https://vulkan.lunarg.com/sdk/home
 - Set the `VULKAN_SDK` environment variable.
-  For example, I have the following in my `.zshrc` file:
+  For example, add the following to your `.zshrc` file:
   ```shell
   export VULKAN_SDK="$HOME/VulkanSDK/{version}/macOS"
   ```